Market

 includes maintenance of adequate accounting records in accordance with the provisions of the Act for

-estimates that are reasonable and prudent; and design, implementation and maintenance of adequate
+reasonable and prudent; and design, implementation and maintenance of adequate internal financial

-internal financial controls, that were operating effectively for ensuring the accuracy and completeness of
+controls, that were operating effectively for ensuring the accuracy and completeness of the accounting

 In preparing the financial statements, management is responsible for assessing the Company’s ability to